Skip to Main Content

 Stephen Wilson, MD, PhD

-First as associate CMO and then as CMO, Wilson established the inpatient and outpatient Access Centers, which facilitate the safe, rapid transport of pediatric patients referred to UCSF from other medical institutions in Northern California, and the streamlined acceptance of patients referred to our pediatric specialists.
-He also established the quality improvement and patient safety programs for UCSF Benioff Children's Hospital San Francisco, the Integrated Pediatric Pain & Palliative Care service, and a new pediatric emergency department at the Parnassus campus, in preparation for its move to the new children's hospital at Mission Bay.
+As a long-time member of the BCH leadership team, Wilson established the inpatient and outpatient Access Centers, which facilitate the safe, rapid transport of pediatric patients referred to UCSF from other medical institutions in Northern California, and the streamlined acceptance of patients referred to our pediatric specialists.
+He also established the quality improvement and patient safety programs for the Integrated Pediatric Pain & Palliative Care service and the pediatric emergency department in San Francisco.

 Wilson earned his undergraduate degree at the University of California, Berkeley, and his medical degree and doctorate in immunology at Harvard Medical School.
 He completed a residency in pediatrics and a fellowship in medical education at UCSF.